alanazinkin/CellularAutomata/doc/DESIGN.md

   of different shapes within a non-default tiling.
 However, a developer may be confused as to why a certain type of tiling is being implemented if they defined shapes based on states.
-* There is an assumption that the user can select the language without the buttons being in their prefered language on the initial splash screen.
+* There is an assumption that the user can select the language without the buttons being in their preferred language on the initial splash screen.
 I could have dynamically updated the button text when the user selected a language, but since there were only 2 other buttons, this felt unnecessary as it would have required a dynamic update.